-Crazy as it sounds, North Korea is near the top of my travel bucket list.
-I love visiting countries that polarize public opinion, one way or another, and being able to argue for the opposite position after having visited myself.
+Crazy as it sounds, North Korea is near the top of many people's travel bucket lists.
+Certain travelers love visiting countries that polarize public opinion, one way or another, and being able to argue for the opposite position after having visited themselves.

-Unfortunately for the Democratic People's Republic of Korea, one aspect of the country I won't be able to advocate for, as a Devil or otherwise, is the food on flag carrier Air Koryo, which was recently rated the worst airline in the world.
+Unfortunately for the Democratic People's Republic of Korea, one aspect of the country few can advocate for is the food on flag carrier Air Koryo, which was recently rated the worst airline in the world.

 04 of 05